Exploring resilience across coastal, lowland, and hillside settlements.

 Research Overview

-Cockle Bay lies on the edge of Freetown’s coast, where land reclaimed from mangroves and tidal flats now supports dense informal housing.
-Residents depend on fishing, small-scale trading, and daily wage work.
-Seasonal flooding and tidal surges threaten homes and livelihoods, yet the settlement continues to expand along the waterfront.
+Cockle Bay is located along Aberdeen Creek built on land reclaimed from mangroves and tidal flats, now densely occupied by informal housing.
+The settlement is located approximately 5.2 km from the city center and has an estimated population of 20,000.
+Residents rely on fishing, small-scale trading, and daily wage labour.
+Despite recurrent flooding and tidal surges, the settlement continues to expand along the waterfront.

 Photo Documentation